 - Stephen Covey’s time management method -- Try to focus on important tasks that are not urgent (i.e. serving others, personal development and strategy) and avoid unimportant tasks and distractions.
 This is my favorite technique, but it’s the hardest to master in my opinion.

-- Brian Tracy’s “Eat That Frog” method -- Complete your hardest task first, then move on to easier tasks.
+- Brian Tracy’s “Eat That Frog” method -- Complete your hardest task first, then move on to easier tasks (grab the book).

 - The Pomodoro technique -- Work on a task for 25 minutes, then take a five-minute break.